 2. When do you want to start?

 Do you want to plant the garden this spring or summer?
-You need to act quickly to assemble the funds, volunteers, and supplies.
-Another idea is to start your planning now in the hopes of starting a fall garden at the start of the next school year.
+You need to act quickly to assemble the funds, volunteers and supplies.
+Another idea is to start your planning now in the hopes of starting a fall garden at the beginning of the next school year.

 3. Who will volunteer to help?